-In total, over 50 European publications (academic literature and grey literature on macro-level CE metrics) were reviewed and over 230 CE metrics were identified which evaluate CE on a national level.
-Although many metrics on a macro-level exist to date, not all are suited for the evaluation of outcomes of CE.
-For being able to prioritize and select a set of CE metrics suitable to assess national progress towards CE, an analysis of existing CE metrics on the macro-level is necessary (for further explanation of the literature review and the different levels of analysis, please see Appendix A).
+Over 50 European publications (academic literature and grey literature on macro-level CE metrics) were reviewed, and over 230 CE metrics were identified that evaluate CE at a national level.
+Although many metrics on a macro-level currently exist, not all are suited for the evaluation of outcomes of CE.
+To prioritise and select a set of CE metrics suitable to assess national progress towards CE, an analysis of existing CE metrics at the macro-level is necessary (for further explanation of the literature review and the different levels of analysis, please see Appendix A).

-Many metrics, especially to measure resource and waste reduction as outcomes of a CE exist to date.
-They are based on calculation methods where data is available.
-Metrics for R-Strategies are required to evaluate whether certain CE related activities lead to the desired outcomes of a CE.
-The analysis, however, reveals that only a few metrics, mainly for Recycling (R8) and Recovery (R9) (see Figure 3), are currently suggested for an assessment on a national level.
+Many metrics, especially to measure resource and waste reduction as outcomes of a CE, currently exist.
+They are based on calculation methods where data is available.47 Metrics for R-Strategies are required to evaluate whether certain CE related activities lead to the desired outcomes of a CE.
+The analysis, however, reveals that only a few metrics, mainly for Recycling (R8) and Recovery (R9) (see Figure 3), are currently suggested for an assessment at a national level.
 Furthermore, most of the proposed metrics associated with R-Strategies currently lack a calculation method and data.

 Only a few metrics are proposed in the literature to evaluate socio-economic and environmental impacts.
-According to the current CE definitions raised by governments, academia, and practice, a CE should not only lead to resource and waste reduction but also contribute to regenerative ecosystems, economic growth, and wellbeing.
+According to the current CE definitions raised by governments, academia, and practice, a CE should lead to resource and waste reduction and contribute to regenerative ecosystems, economic growth, and wellbeing.48 It is questionable whether the metrics proposed by science can measure the contribution of CE activities to decrease effects (e.g., biodiversity loss, water scarcity) at a national level.49 Economy-wide measures of environmental flows and resource use exist at a national level (e.g., indicators on land use and water use).
+However, impact indicators focusing on the interlinkages between circularity and effects on the environment are underrepresented in national monitoring frameworks.